Glimesh/broadcast-box/README.md

 - `APPEND_CANDIDATE` - Append candidates to Offer that ICE Agent did not generate.
 Worse version of `NAT_1_TO_1_IP`

+- `DEBUG_PRINT_OFFER` - Print WebRTC Offers from client to Broadcast Box.
+Debug things like accepted codecs.
+- `DEBUG_PRINT_ANSWER` - Print WebRTC Answers from Broadcast Box to Browser.
+Debug things like IP/Ports returned to client.

 ## Network Test on Start

 When running in Docker Broadcast Box runs a network tests on startup.
 This tests that WebRTC traffic can be established